gohugoio/hugo/content/tutorials/creating-a-new-theme.md

 ### Single & List

 Here again I'll discuss three kinds of Hugo templates.
-One kind is the home page template we edited previously; it's applicable only to the home page.
+One kind is the homepage template we edited previously; it's applicable only to the homepage.
 Another kind is Single templates, which render output for just one content file.
 The third kind are List templates, which group multiple pieces of content before rendering output.

-It's important to note that, generally, List templates (except the home page template) are named `list.html`; and Single templates are named `single.html`.
+It's important to note that, generally, List templates (except the homepage template) are named `list.html`; and Single templates are named `single.html`.

 Hugo also has three other kinds of templates: Partials, _Content Views_, and _Terms_.
 We'll give examples of some Partial templates; but otherwise, we won't go into much detail about these.

 ### Home

-You'll want your home page to list the articles you just created.
+You'll want your homepage to list the articles you just created.
 So, let's alter its template file (`layouts/index.html`) to show them.
 Hugo runs each template's logic whenever it renders that template's web page (of course):

 ```html
 $ vi themes/zafta/layouts/index.html